eclipse-archived/ceylon-lang.org/documentation/1.2/reference/structure/class.md

 ### Extending classes

-The `extends` clause is used simultaneously to:
+The `extends` clause is used to:

 * specify that the class being declared is a [subtype](../type-declaration#declarative_subtyping) of the given class type and,
 * [invoke](../expression/invocation/) that class's initializer.

+In the case of a class with initializer parameters the superclass constructor is invoked directly in the class's `extends` clause:

 <!-- cat-id:c -->
 <!-- try: -->
     class S() extends C() {
         /* declarations of class members */
+    }

+In the case of a class with constructors each constructor declaration has its own `extends` clause for invoking the appropriate superclass constructor:

+    class T extends C {
+        shared new () extends C() {}
+        new NonShared() extends C.NonShared() {}
     }

 If a class is declared without using the `extends` keywords, it is a